peterwmacd/peterwmacd.github.io/index.md

 ### Multilayer and dynamic networks
 **(with Elizaveta Levina and Ji Zhu)**

-- Latent space models for common and individual structure in multiplex networks (pre-print on arXiv, `multiness` R package on GitHub).
+- Latent space models for common and individual structure in multiplex networks (submitted to Biometrika, pre-print on arXiv, `multiness` R package on GitHub).
 - Latent space models for dynamic networks.

 ### Post-selection inference
 **(with Dan Kessler and Snigdha Panigrahi)**

-- Valid post-selection inference with grouped sparsity (pre-print on arXiv).
+- Valid post-selection inference with grouped sparsity (submitted to JASA, pre-print on arXiv).

 ### Multiple testing and false discovery rate (FDR) control
 **(with Kun Liang and Yingli Qin)**